xuankai91/MResProject/README.md

   save folder for statistics associated with each of the fitted models under consideration

 * ### traces
-  save folder for raw traces of each parameter for all fitted models
+  save folder for raw traces of each parameter for all fitted models under consideration